If you’re looking for a scenic road to cruise on, Wales is the answer.

 3. The Dragon's Spine

-In third place we have The Dragon’s Spine.
+In third place we have the coolest name of the bunch… The Dragon’s Spine.

-This route takes you all the way up the centre of Wales (hence the name) via the A470.
+This route takes you all the way along the centre of Wales (hence the name) via the A470.

-It’s one of my favourite road trips in Wales because you start the drive off in the busyness of the Welsh Capital in the South and finish up in the more chilled Conwy in the North, taking in not one, but two National Parks; Brecon Beacons and Snowdonia, giving you plenty of opportunity to kill your calves with some incredible hikes.
+It’s one of the best road trips in Wales because you start the drive off in the hustle and bustle of the Welsh Capital in the South and finish up in the more chilled Conwy in the North, taking in not one, but two National Parks; Brecon Beacons and Snowdonia, giving you plenty of opportunity to kill your calves with some incredible hikes.

-You’ll also get to see beaches, forests, rivers and even ride the longest zip wire in Europe if you like too, courtesy of Zip World Velocity 2 in Snowdonia.
+You’ll also get to see beaches, forests, rivers and even ride the longest zip line in Europe if you like too, courtesy of Zip World Velocity 2 in Snowdonia.

-I’d recommend a minimum of 4-5 days for this one, but as is the case with the other’s that I’ve mentioned on this list, you could easily extend it out over a week or 10 days.
+We’d recommend a minimum of 4-5 days for this one, but as is the case with the others mentioned on this list, you could easily extend it out over a week or 10 days.

 Location: Central spine of Wales.